 A vicious Kansas City slaughterhouse owner and his hick family are having a bloody "beef" with the Chicago crime syndicate over profits from their joint illegal operations.
 Top enforcer Nick Devlin is sent to straighten things out.

 In the final days of WW2, in a M.A.S.H. unit in Burma, a severely wounded corporal watches in dismay as fellow soldiers pack-up to return home but a caring nurse and five remaining soldiers bring him solace.

-Supposedly based on the short story by Ernest Hemingway.
-In this film noir, two hitmen want to find out why their latest victim (a race car driver!) "just stood there and took it" when they came to shoot him.
-Ronald Reagan plays a rich, double-crossing bad guy.
-A young Angie Dickinson (looking just like Ellen Barkin) plays the femme fatale.Written by
+A remake of The Killers (1946) which itself was inspired by the Ernest Hemingway short story.
+Told instead from the hitmen's point of view, the killers decide to find out why their latest victim (a race car driver) "just stood there and took it" when they came to shoot him.
+They also figure on collecting more money.
+Ronald Reagan plays a rich, double-crossing financier.
+Lovely Angie Dickinson plays the femme fatale.Written by

 Mark Logan <firstname.lastname@example.org>

 6 of 6 people found this review helpful.

 Was this review helpful to you?

 | Report this